Sometimes you think everything’s been taken care of.

 “Then what you’re saying obviously is Estoy con clase.
 Right?”
 (I’m classy.)

-Jeremy started laughing.
+Lyle started laughing.
 “Cute!”

-“Alright everyone, including Jeremy, let’s quiet down and get started,” Mr. Hayworth said.
+“Alright everyone, including Jeremy and Lyle, let’s quiet down and get started,” Mr. Hayworth said.
 “As you all know, and perhaps some have been hoping that I’d forget, the Common Core requirements for Honors English 3 requires that we read, analyze, and write a response for a Shakespeare play.
 Then we will have a discussion about your responses.
 Today we’re going to select the play.
 So, let’s get started.
 There’s a list of Shakespeare plays in the class syllabus.
 What I’ll do is project the list on the screen.”

 He and Lyle went to APUSH, Advanced Placement United States History, next.
 Mrs. Lehman reviewed what would be on the second semester midterm exam.
 It was for this class that they had set up the study group along with Mike, Greg, and Nikki, their friends who went to Northgate High.